 - Chatbot: "What date?"

 - User: "May 23"

-- Chatbot response: "What time would you like to come in?"
+- Chatbot: "What time would you like to come in?"

-- Also, try another example: "set an appointment for 4pm tomorrow".
-Google Home or Assistant should respond back with the confirmation of the appointment.
+Try another example in which you set an appointment for 4 PM tomorrow.
+Google Home or the Assistant should respond with confirmation of the appointment.

-- In the General tab scroll down to the bottom and click Delete this Agent.
+- In the General tab, click Delete This Agent.

-- Type DELETE into the window that appears and click Delete.
+- Type Delete into the dialog and click Delete.

-You built a chatbot created a google action out of it.
+You built a chatbot and created an Action out of it.
 You're now a chatbot developer!

-- Check out the code samples at the Dialogflow Github page.
+Check out the code samples at the Dialogflow Github page to learn more.